 What is an end of life care plan?An end of life care plan is document created by the clinical team and palliative care professionals in partnership with yourself or loved ones to make the end of life as comfortable as possible.
 For example end of life live in care can help you remain in your home amongst family and friends.

 How much does palliative care cost?As is true across the care sector, it’s difficult to give an exact answer as costs depend on a number of factors.
-By its very nature, palliative care is holistic, so costs will depend on how many people are involved, and what speciality may be required.
+By its very nature, palliative care is holistic but evidence based, so costs will depend on how many people are involved, and what speciality may be required.
 It will also depend on where you receive palliative care – whether at home, in a hospital, in a care home, or in a hospice.
 The average hospice stay lasts around 14 days, at a cost of up to £400 a day.
 Should you or your loved one wish to spend the remaining time at home, live-in palliative care can be a considerably cheaper option.

 Planning end-of-life carePlanning ahead is important to ensure that your loved one gets the care that best meets their needs.
 It’s vital to consider practical and financial matters like Power of Attorney and wills and to think about the sort of support they would prefer towards the end of life.
 They don’t have to formalise these opinions, but an advanced care plan can ensure that the healthcare team fully understand their wishes, it can also help your loved one process their thoughts and feelings.
 Remember, the plan is written on paper, not set in stone, they can edit it whenever and however they need.
 It’s worth considering these questions: